-In the last three fiscal years ended December 31, 2022, 2021 and 2020 there were no strikes by employees and/or associates.
+In the last three fiscal years ended December 31, 2023, 2022 and 2021 there were no strikes by employees and/or associates.

-To ensure compliance with current labor standards, the Company maintains in its structure a team focused on labor relations and negotiation with unions, always seeking the synergy of stakeholders to maintain a harmonic and friendly relationship between the parties.
+To ensure compliance with current labor standards, the Company maintains in its structure a team focused on labor relations, always seeking the synergy of stakeholders to maintain a harmonic and friendly relationship between the parties.